 Our Dual nationals page provides further information.

-MERS-COV cases: There have been a number of confirmed cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Republic of Korea.
-Screening is in place at airports for arriving and departing passengers.
-Australians planning to visit or transit ROK by air from MERS-CoV affected countries should be aware that individuals who display symptoms of MERS-CoV such as fever or elevated temperature, will be subject to further testing by ROK health authorities.
-See our Middle East Respiratory Syndrome Coronavirus (MERS-CoV) travel bulletin.
+MERS-COV cases: There were a number of confirmed cases of Middle East Respiratory Syndrome Coronavirus (MERS-CoV) in the Republic of Korea in 2015.
+Screening remains in place at airports for arriving and departing passengers.
+Australians planning to visit or transit ROK by air from MERS-CoV affected countries should be aware that individuals who display symptoms of MERS-CoV such as fever or elevated temperature, may be subject to further testing by ROK health authorities.

 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.